Monroe Nichols: 2016 election

 Nichols was listed as one of over 30 individuals who filed for office with ties to education in 2016.

 During the 2016 election, no Libertarian or independent candidate filed to run in district 72.

 One Republican, Whitney Cole, filed to run in the district.
 However, Nichols filed a challenge to their candidacy and the Election Board removed them from the ballot, making the Democratic primary election the de facto election for the seat.

 Maria Barnes, a former Tulsa city councilor, and Nichols were the only two candidates.

 The Tulsa World endorsed Nichols in the 2016 Democratic primary election calling him a voice "for the future."

 Nichols was also endorsed by Kathy Taylor.
 He narrowly defeated Maria Barnes in the primary election.

-On November 17, 2016, Monroe Nichols became the first African American elected to represent Oklahoma House District 72.
+On November 17, 2016, Monroe Nichols became the first African-American elected to represent Oklahoma House District 72.

-56th Oklahoma Legislature
+Tenure

 On May 1, 2017, Nichols co-hosted the first Hispanic Cultural Day at the state Capitol.